tfausak/tfausak.github.io/_posts/2014-04-28-cloning-2048-in-haskell.md

 --   [Just 4, Just 8]
 {% endhighlight %}

 Even though our function type checks now, it still isn't right.
-The output vector isn't the same length as the input vector.
+The output line isn't the same length as the input line.
 We need to pad it with `Nothing`.

 Let's write another little function to help us out.
 It should take a list, an element, and a length.
 Then it should return the list padded to the length with